riofficial80/ParsBART/README.md

 To train BART Tokenizer you can use **train_tokenizer.ipynb** scrip that is used to **train a custom tokenizer** on the **PN-summary dataset**, employing the **Byte-Pair Encoding (BPE)** algorithm through the **Hugging Face `tokenizers` library**.
 The mentioned script is located at the following path:

 In what follows, you can see some statistics of the PN-summary dataset:
-(The statistics will be added in the future.)

 The tokenizer is configured with the following parameters: